EvanJ4536/Ransomware-Analysis/README.md

 **5. Investigating the new python script**
  This new script is interesting because it has a few interesting imports like subprocess, urllib, and PIL.  below the imports I can see the PNG file header in a byte string saved to an img_bytes variable.
 ![alt text](https://github.com/EvanJ4536/Ransomware-Analysis/blob/main/pngs/imports_and_image_data.png?raw=true)
  I copied those bytes into a PIL image viewer script and a partial image of a Bank of America bank statement or something popped up.
-Interesting wheres the rest of the image data.
+Interesting, wheres the rest of the image data.
 ![alt text](https://github.com/EvanJ4536/Ransomware-Analysis/blob/main/pngs/BofA.png?raw=true)
 <br/>
 <br/>

-**5. Going back to the other bundled files from the pyinstaller archive** At this point I put a pause on going further into the file decompression and focused on another interesting file I found bundled called "pyimod01_archive.pyc".
+**6. Going back to the other bundled files from the pyinstaller archive** At this point I put a pause on going further into the file decompression and focused on another interesting file I found bundled called "pyimod01_archive.pyc".
 I decompiled it the same way I did the dropper.
   This revealed a decrypter and a custom decompressor.
 The decrypter seems to be using tinyaes for encryption and a key imported from a file called "pyimod00_crypto_key" but I can't find it anywhere, could be contained in the compressed data found above or could be generated dynamically.
 Dynamic analysis may be my best route here.
 The decompressor utilizes the decrypter mentioned above to decrypt and then unpack python files back into executable code.
 I see a variable in the decompressor referencing the byte string